influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/anti-entropy.md

 ## Introduction

-The anti-entropy service tries to ensure that the replication factor of a shard is respected as new data nodes are introduced to a cluster.
+The anti-entropy service tries to ensure that each data node has all the shards that it needs according to the meta store.
 This guide covers some of the basic situations where the anti-entropy service takes effect.

 ## Concepts

-The anti-entropy service examines whether existing nodes are present on as many nodes as required by their replication factor, and if the actual number of copies is less than indicated by the replication factor, the service will copy existing shards from shard owner nodes to nodes that do not have a copy of the shard.
+The anti-entropy service examines each node to see whether it has all the shards that the meta store says it should have, and if any shards are missing, the service will copy existing shards from owners to the node that is missing the shard.

 By default, the service checks every 30 seconds, as configured in the `anti-entropy.check-interval` setting.